-For many retailers, the ultimate goal is to customize promotional offers to improve their conversion rates.
-Consequently, they invest heavily in segmenting customer profiles as much as possible and sending out the right messages at the right time to the right people.
+For many retailers, the ultimate goal is to customize promotional offers to improve conversion rates.
+Consequently, they heavily invest in segmenting customer profiles as much as possible and sending out the right messages, at the right time, to the right people.
 But there’s much more to it than that.

 - How can you ensure your customer segmentation remains relevant over time?

 - How can you activate segmentation in real time to make it more efficient?

 - And, above all, how can you be sure your communications are consistent and relevant for each customer profile, while also accounting for the omnichannel dimension of the customer journey?

 - Designing the best-fitted promotional offers for each customer in real time, whether they’re getting ready to pay in a store or on the web